XtherDevTeam/hoshi-lang/README.md

 ## Intro

+> This is one of my practice during Senior High School period. `hoshi` means both $\mathop{desire}\limits^{欲しい}$ and $\mathop{stars}\limits^{星}$ in Japanese, which also represents my silly wishes: I hope some day I would become the stars I once live up to.

 Hoshi-lang is a statically-typed, strong-typed programming language that supports modern programming design patterns like Generic Programming and Object-Oriented Programming.

-**Design Ideas:** Concise, Strong, Fast.

 ## Syntax